Insurance for Construction Companies and Contractors

 Damage to your construction equipment and other business property

-• Construction equipment, tools, and materials
+• Construction equipment, tools, and materials, like a welding machine

 • Office furniture and fixtures